Back to the MHSUDS Homepage

 Healthy Stores for a Healthy Community webpage.

-Contracts and Grants Management Section
+Federal Grants Section

 Substance Abuse and Mental Health Services Administration (SAMHSA): the Substance Abuse Prevention and Treatment Block Grant; the Community Mental Health Services Block Grant; State Opioid Response 1 and 2 grants; and the Projects for Assistance in Transition from Homelessness grant.